LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

 .. index:: ! truth table

 **Truth tables** help us understand how logical operators work by calculating all of the possible return values of a boolean expression.
-Let's look at the truth table for ``&&``, which displays assumes we have two boolean expressions, A and B, joined by ``&&``.
+Let's look at the truth table for ``&&``, which assumes we have two boolean expressions, A and B, joined by ``&&``.

-.. admonition:: Question
+.. admonition:: Example

    .. list-table:: Truth Table for ``&&``
       :widths: auto